(Dia de Entrenamiento Para Ir al Bano)

 Together ZiZi and Mommy explore the joys, challenges and frustrations when transitioning from being a baby into becoming a Big Girl.
 Potty Training is not a one-size-fits-all process, and everyone experiences it differently.
 Potty-Training Day celebrates that space in between where your little one is curious and ready and as a parent you are eager and scared for what a potty-trained baby really means.

-Potty-Training Day is available now.
+Potty-Training Day is available now in English and Spanish.

 Meet The Authors